-- 33.1.
-The parties to this Agreement agree that considering the nature of the business, should an Employee be called for jury service, both parties may agree to jointly make application to the Court for leave from jury service. - 33.2.
-An Employee called for jury service will advise the Employer as soon as practicable so that options can be discussed. - 33.3.
-However, if leave of the Court is not granted, the Employee will be granted paid jury service leave of up to a maximum of 5 days. - 33.4.
-The Employee will return to work at any time they are not required by the Court. - 33.5.
+- 35.1.
+The parties to this Agreement agree that considering the nature of the business, should an Employee be called for jury service, both parties may agree to jointly make application to the Court for leave from jury service. - 35.2.
+An Employee called for jury service will advise the Employer as soon as practicable so that options can be discussed. - 35.3.
+However, if leave of the Court is not granted, the Employee will be granted paid jury service leave of up to a maximum of 5 days. - 35.4.
+The Employee will return to work at any time they are not required by the Court. - 35.5.
 Where an Employee receives payment from the Court for Jury Service duties, the Employee will pass the payment received for the first 5 days to the Employer.
-However, should the payment received exceed the amount that the Employee is paid by the Employer for that period of time, then the Employee may retain the difference.
+However, should the payment received exceed the amount that the Employee is paid by the Employer for that period, then the Employee may retain the difference.

-34. HEALTH AND SAFETY
+36. HEALTH AND SAFETY

-- 34.1.
+- 36.1.
 Both parties to this Agreement are committed to the safe operation of all plant and equipment on site, to safe working conditions and to the good health of all Employees.
-The parties will comply with the requirements of the Health and Safety at Work Act 2015. - 34.2.
-The Employer and Employees will do everything they can to make and keep the working environment safe for residents, visitors and Employees. - 34.3.
-Employees are expected to notify any damage or loss of equipment to the Employer immediately. - 34.4.
-All work- related accidents, injuries, fatigue or stress symptoms are to be reported immediately to the Employer to allow the Employer to identify hazards and to take all practicable steps to eliminate, isolate or minimise any ongoing risks to residents, visitors and Employees.
+The parties will comply with the requirements of the Health and Safety at Work Act 2015. - 36.2.
+The Employer and Employees will do everything they can to make and keep the working environment safe for residents, visitors and Employees. - 36.3.
+Unauthorised or irresponsible use of safety equipment may be considered serious misconduct. - 36.4.
+Employees are expected to notify any damage or loss of equipment to the Employer immediately. - 36.5.
+All work- related accidents, injuries, fatigue or stress symptoms are to be reported immediately to the Employer to allow the Employer to identify hazards and to take all practicable steps to eliminate, isolate or minimise any ongoing risks to residents, visitors and Employees. - 36.6.
+The Employer will reimburse employees for all transport costs incurred by the Employee where a work-related accident necessitates immediate removal to a hospital or medical practitioner for medical attention, and then to their residence from the hospital or medical practitioner.
+Any other expenses incurred by the Employee in the course of seeking medical attention for the work-related injury will be considered for reimbursement by The Employer on a case-by-case basis. - 36.7.
+Where an Employee is incapacitated as a result of a work-related accident, and that Employee is on earnings related compensation, The Employer agrees to supplement the Employee's compensation by 20% of base rate of pay during the period of incapacitation and this is debited against the employees sick leave where the employee agrees to and maintains where practicable, a rehabilitation plan.

-35. ALTERNATIVE DUTIES
+37. ALTERNATIVE DUTIES

-35.1.
-Where the Employee is, due to sickness or injury, unable to perform the duties of the position, the Employer in consultation with the Employee, and / or ACC where appropriate, may require the Employee to perform reasonable alternative duties.
+Where an Employee is, due to sickness or injury, unable to perform the duties of the position, the Employer in consultation with the Employee, and / or ACC where appropriate, may require the Employee to perform reasonable alternative duties.

-36. UNIFORMS
+38. UNIFORMS

-36.1.
-Employees are required to adhere to the Bupa Care Services Dress Code.
+Employees are required to adhere to the Bupa Care Services Dress Code (Dress Code Policy).
 This clause is to be read in conjunction with the Dress Code Policy, outlining the required standards, which may be changed by the Employer from time to time as operational requirements dictate.

-37. AMENITIES
+39. AMENITIES